 11. English Ivy

 English Ivy provides excellent cover for walls and buildings.
 It’s an essential part of landscaping to increase the green footprint.
 It doesn’t produce flowers and has dense green leaves with light veins meant for climbing.

 Clear the bottom part of the Ivy from leaves and fill the pot with un-chlorinated water.
 You may also use bottled water.
-Insert the leafless bottom part of the stem in the water and place it in a warm partial sunny area.
+Insert the leafless bottom part of the stem in the water and place it in a warm partially sunny area.